Jafea7/RecFilter2/README.md

 ## Installation:

-Download the files to a directory and enter `pip install -r requirements` to install the Python modules.
+Download the files to a directory and enter `pip install -r requirements.txt` to install the Python modules.

 RecFilter2.py is capable of being compiled using pyinstaller, `pyinstaller --onefile RecFilter2.py`